-To change the background, tap the Windows Start button and tap Settings > Personalization.
+To change the background, press the Windows key or select the Windows Start button and select Settings > Personalization.
 From here you can:

 - · Select a background image for the lock screen

-- · Turn the Slide show on or off
+- Turn the Slide show on or off

 - Select lock screen apps.